 The statistics paint a clear picture of the grim reality.
 But despite the severity of the problem, there are still barriers and stigma around mental illness that prevent people from receiving the help they need.

 The US National Institute of Mental Health reports that more than 50% of Americans suffering from a diagnosable mental health issue do not receive treatment.
-Regardless, hope is not lost, and we can change the narrative together.
+Regardless, hope is not lost and more treatments are being looked at such as Psychedelic Therapy for mental health.
+We can change the narrative together.
 How?
 By championing impactful conversations and supporting noble campaigns such as Mental Health Awareness Month.

 Here are some ways you can observe Mental Health Awareness Month: